AngievR05/mern_liquor/README.md

 ## 10. 🔭 Roadmap / Future Improvements
 - [ ] User dashboard to track orders
-- [ ] Upload profile pictures to database
+- [ ] Upload profile pictures to the database
 - [ ] Deployment to Render/Vercel/Mongo Atlas

 ---